nadavkli/react-to-ptf/README.md

 ## Features

 - **React to PDF Conversion**: Seamlessly convert React components into high-quality PDF files.
+- **Buffer Support**: No need to write to disk; you can also get the PDF as a buffer.
 - **Puppeteer Integration**: Utilizes Puppeteer for reliable and accurate rendering.
 - **TypeScript Support**: Full TypeScript support ensures type safety and developer-friendly usage.
 - **Customizable Options**: Offers a range of customization options for Puppeteer, giving you control over the PDF